 Which stone is best for pregnancy?

-⚕️ Medical Disclaimer to Read First
+⚕️ Medical Disclaimer - Please Read First

 Vincent Renault

-Graduated writer in gemology — GeoGems
+Gemology-certified writer — GeoGems

 Passionate about minerals for over 10 years, Vincent assists La Boîte à Cailloux in writing rigorous mineralogical and lithotherapeutic guides, in compliance with the French legal framework (ANSM, DGCCRF).